Metamorphosis (Hilary Duff album): Commercial performance

-The album debuted at number two on the U.S. Billboard 200 (behind Mary J. Blige's Love & Life) with 203,000 copies sold in its first week of release; at the time, it was the highest opening week sales figure for a debut album by a female artist in 2003.
+The album debuted at number two on the U.S. Billboard 200 (behind Mary J. Blige's Love & Life) with 203,000 copies sold in its first week of release.
 Despite a 30% sales drop in its second week, during which it sold 131,000 copies, Metamorphosis peaked at number one on the chart for that week.
 It was certified platinum by the RIAA in three months, and two times platinum by the end of the year.
 In late November/early December, after Duff had appeared at the Macy's Thanksgiving Day Parade and sneak previews of the film Cheaper by the Dozen were held in select cities, Metamorphosis returned to the top five on the albums chart with a 132% sales increase over the previous week with 224,000 copies.
 In the Christmas shopping week, when the album was at number six on the Billboard 200, it sold 275,000 copies.
-It was the eighth best selling album of 2003 according to Nielsen SoundScan, selling 2.6 million copies, and it was certified three times platinum in January 2004.
-By the September 2004 release of Duff's third album, Hilary Duff, the album had sold 3.4 million copies in the United States.
-In August 2005, the release month of Duff's compilation album, Most Wanted (in which several Metamorphosis tracks are featured), the album re-entered the Billboard 200.
+It was the eighth best selling album of 2003 according to Nielsen SoundScan, selling 2.6 million copies, and it was certified four times platinum in October 2023.
+By September 2004, the album had sold 3.4 million copies in the United States.
+In August 2005, the release month of Duff's compilation album, Most Wanted, the album re-entered the Billboard 200.

 In Canada, the album reached the top spot in its first week of release.
 It was certified platinum four months after its release for sales of 100,000, and in December 2004 it was certified quadruple platinum for sales exceeding 500,000 copies.
-In Australia, the album sold well and was certified platinum for sales of 70,000; it was number seventy-four on the ARIA year-end chart.
+In Australia, the album was certified platinum for sales of 70,000; it was number seventy-four on the ARIA year-end chart.
 Metamorphosis debuted at number twenty-six in France, and peaked at number twenty-two a week later, remaining on the chart for thirty-nine weeks.
-By late 2005, the album had sold approximately five million copies worldwide.
-As of July 27, 2014, the album had sold 3,961,000 million copies in the United States and more than 5 million copies worldwide.
-It became her best selling album to date.
+As of July 27, 2014, the album has sold 3,961,000 million copies in the United States and more than 5 million copies worldwide.
+It is her best selling album to date.